 Parts of a Pumpkin Learning Center

-Preschool and Kindergarten students can practice labeling the parts of a pumpkin with this simple learning center activity.
-Featuring a full color labeling mat and printable cards, we recommend laminating this set to be used again and again.
+Preschool and Kindergarten students can practice labeling the parts of a pumpkin with this simple reusable learning center activity.
+Featuring a full color labeling mat and printable cards, we recommend laminating this non-consumable set to be used again and again in your classroom.

 Pumpkin Vocabulary Learning Mat